 In a mysterious town that lies hidden in our collective subconscious, there’s a quaint little store where all kinds of dreams are sold.
 Day and night, visitors from all over the world shuffle in sleepily in their pajamas, lining up to purchase their latest adventure.

 That’s the premise of Dallergut’s Dream Department Store (달러구트 꿈 백화점), a fantasy novel that’s been sitting at the top of Kyobo‘s bestseller list for several months now.
 The story follows a young girl named Penny, who’s recently gotten a job at the titular department store.
 Through her eyes, we discover a wonderfully whimsical world that is only open to the asleep.
-Brightly lit store windows advertising dreams where you get to fly, live as someone else, or spend a day with your favourite celebrity; bustling streets lined with stalls selling fresh onion milk that promises deep, dreamless slumber; and hordes of giant, furry creatures tasked with clothing visitors who have the unfortunate habit of sleeping naked.
+Brightly lit store windows advertising dreams where you get to fly, live as someone else, or spend a day with your favourite celebrity; bustling streets lined with stalls selling fresh onion milk that promises deep, dreamless slumber; and hordes of giant, furry creatures whose job is to clothe visitors who have the unfortunate habit of sleeping naked.

 Anyway, it’s a fun book – the concept is interesting, the story is fluffy and lighthearted and there are some heartwarming moments here and there.
 It’s enjoyable enough as long as you don’t go in expecting anything too deep.
-I had a good time reading it, but I don’t think I’ll be picking up the second book – at least not anytime soon.
+I had a good time reading it, but I don’t think I’ll be picking up the second book.
 I hope you found this review helpful, and happy reading!

 5 thoughts on “ Welcome to the ‘Dallergut Dream Department Store’ ”

 Sounds interesting.
 I like thorough and detailed reviews like this especially the ones that include explanation about the writing style.
 Waiting to become an advanced reader to read it😅

 Haha I heard it’s being translated to English, so you might be able to read it sooner than you think! ^^